rertzer/ft_cybersecurity_projects/snow_crash/level00.md

 ### `/etc/passwd`

-- As we have access to the /etc directory, we can try to access to the passwords files in order to gather data on the flag00 user
+- As we have access to the /etc directory, we try to access to the passwords files in order to gather data on the flag00 user.

 ```
 level00@SnowCrash:~$ ls -al /etc/passwd